asiloisad/pulsar-select-list/README.md

 - `destroy()`: Disposes of the component and cleans up resources.
 - `update(props)`: Updates the component with new props.
 - `getQuery()`: Returns the current query string.
+- `getFilterKey(item)`: Returns the filter key string for an item (from cache, `filterKeyForItem`, or item itself).
-- `getMatchIndices(item)`: Returns the cached match indices for an item from the last filter operation, or `null` if no matches.
-Use this in `elementForItem` instead of calling `atom.ui.fuzzyMatcher.match()` directly.
+- `getMatchIndices(item, filterKey?)`: Returns match indices for an item, computing lazily if needed.
+Prefer using `options.matchIndices` in `elementForItem` instead.
 - `getFilterQuery()`: Returns the filtered query string (applies `filterQuery` transformation).
 - `setQueryFromSelection()`: Sets the query text from the active editor's selection.
 Returns `true` if successful, `false` if no editor, no selection, or selection contains newlines.
 - `getSelectedItem()`: Returns the currently selected item.